 The History of the Harris Hill Volunteer Fire Company

-The Harris Hill Volunteer Fire company was started on January 7th, 1937, with John H. Farrell acting as President and Chief to fifty brand new firefighters.
-The bi-monthly meetings were held at various members homes, the school basement, or The Rose Garden on Wehrle Dr. They battled fires with one truck, and didn’t even have an established district until 1939.
+The Harris Hill Volunteer Fire company would be incorporated on January 7th, 1937, with John H. Farrell acting as President and Chief to fifty brand new firefighters.
+The bi-monthly meetings were held at various members homes, the school basement, or The Rose Garden on Wehrle Dr. They battled fires with one truck and didn’t even have an established district until 1939.
 Some of their first equipment included a dozen rubber coats and boots they purchased for $10.50.

 To raise operating funds, the new fire company held "Smoker Parties" every few months.
 The first Monte Carlo party required an outlay of $209.55 and returned $210.85.
-The signing of the Fire Protection contract with the Town of Clarence in 1941 eased financial worries.
+An annual picnic and carnival was held on Saturday July 20th, 1940.
+The affair was open to the public and attracted hundreds.
+The signing of a Fire Protection contract with the Town of Clarence in 1941 eased financial worries.
 The Town of Clarence paid 1/10th of the assessed valuation of all homes in the district.
 At the time of signing, it came to about $550.00.